Software-Knife-and-Tool/dyad/README.md

 ------

-*dyad* is named for the core structure of LISP expressions, *eval* and *apply*.
+*dyad* is named for the dual core semantics of LISP expressions, *eval* and *apply*.
 Functional languages bring us closer to a time where we can prove our programs are correct. *dyad* attempts to couch modern programming concepts in a familiar language.

 *LISP* is a path, one of many. *LISPs* are intentionally dynamic which has selected against them for use in production environments, yet statically-typed languages produce systems that are hard to interact with and even harder to change *in situ*.